 Current Emotional States Influence Predictions

 The present state strongly influence our beliefs about the future.

 And we act accordingly.

-For example if you do grocery shopping while hungry you will probably buy more food than you actually need.
+For example, if you go grocery shopping while hungry you will probably buy more food than you actually need.
 And if you do your shopping while full you will probably buy less.

-This happens because our brains is much more concerned about the present moment than the future.
+This happens because our brain is much more concerned about the present moment than the future.

 And if you feel one way today it’s much harder for the brain to imagine a state in the (near) future which is different or even opposite.